-The legislature gave every woman the right to vote in 1869.
+The Wyoming legislature gave every woman the right to vote in 1869.

 The first female state governor was Nellie Tayloe Ross.

-The 19th amendment was signed into law on August 26, 1920.
-Unfortunately, at the time, other laws prohibited Native American, Black, Asian American, and Latinx women from voting.
+The 19th Amendment was signed into law on August 26, 1920.
+Unfortunately, at the time, other laws prohibited Native American, Black, Asian American, and Latina women from voting.
 Learn more about Women’s Suffrage in this video by Highlights Kids.